All Episodes

 We are the regime.

-Whatever we say is what you are going to believe, we define the truth, and we tell you what it is.
+Whatever we say is what you are going to believe.

 And that's the end of it.

-And if anybody wants to dissent from this, You have been warned.
+And if anybody wants to dissent from this, you have been warned.

-You know, I finally got to the bottom of this, and I'm going to spend much more time on this later on.
+The Scott Walker story, you know, I finally got to the bottom of this, and I'm going to spend much more time on this later on.

 There's a headline in the New York Times.

-I'm out of adjectives.
+This is really, again, I'm out of adjectives.

-Well, it's it's it's worse than a smear.
+Well, it's worse than a smear.

 Wisconsin Governor Scott Walker suspected of coordinating with outside groups.